 - Leo developed a plan for shortening the grass in his yard, but he was unable to implement it because he didn't have a lawn mower. - The government was better at creating new laws than it was at implementing them.

-IMPOTENT (IM puh tunt) adj powerless; helpless; unable to perform steamroller, but it squished their vegetable garden anyway.
+IMPOTENT (IM puh tunt) adj powerless; helpless; unable to perform

 Impotent means not potent-not powerful.